 The game became popular after the studio released Fortnite: Battle Royale, the free PvP version in which 100 players go head to head.
 With the game the studio hopes to compete with Bluehole's PlayerUnknown's Battlegrounds.

-The decision of the studio to reassign developers to Fortnite is not surprising.
+The decision of the studio to reassign developers to Fortnite and cancel Unreal Tournament is not surprising.
 Fortnite: Battle Royale is currently the 6th most streamed video game on Twitch, even surpassing PlayerUnknown's Battlegrounds.

 Last week Epic Games announced it will shut down its MOBA game Paragon in April.
 What effect the decision to reassign developers has on the future of shooter game Unreal Tournament is still unknown.